 The ALEXA Mini LF uses an industrial CoaXPress interface to connect the MVF-2 viewfinder with the camera.
-The interface transmits power, video and control data and supports cable lengths of up to 10 m (33 ft).
-The VF connector comes without a key, so the VF cables plug in regardless of their orientation and support hot plugging of the viewfinder.
+The interface transmits power, video and control data, supports hot plugging and supports cable lengths of up to 10 m (33 ft).
+The VF connector comes without a key, so the viewfinder cables plug in regardless of their orientation.